 This was obviously a place that denoted a certain level of success, if you were, you were buried here in Springfield Cemetery.
 If you served in Congress representing Springfield, there’s a good chance from the 1800s, you’re buried here.

 The most prominent person, or the person they may have heard of the most, would be Thornton Burgess, the the author, the children’s author and naturalist.
 And he’s buried here.

 If you come up to the cemetery, you come up the hill and you’re close to Pine Street.
 That’s where you’re going to see this whole group of stones that date from the 1700s.
 And they’re pretty remarkable because at that point, they put a lot of information, even to the point of explaining to the reader not only who the person was, but how they passed.

 Now, they misspelled preaching.
-They forgot the E. So, you see the ad of the E there.
-And I thought when I first saw this, I’m thinking, “I hope they got a discount.”
+They forgot the E. So, you see the added the E there.
+And I thought – when I first saw this, I’m thinking, “I hope they got discount.”
 You know?
 They screwed up.
 But, I understand typos.

 If you’re involved in any sort of local history, if you’re curious about where your community came from, um, visit a cemetery like this.
 Walk around, take a look, read some of the some of the epithets.

 And it doesn’t matter if you’re doing this in Springfield, or if you’re doing this in Westfield, or if you’re doing this in whatever community, older community here in the Valley, that’s got some history.
 I just find it to be a fascinating exercise.